jckarter/clay/doc/language-reference.md

 Any simple function or overload definition may be modified by an optional `inline` or `alias` attribute:

 * `inline` functions are compiled directly into their caller after their arguments are evaluated.
 If inlining is impossible (for instance, if the function is recursive), a compile-time error is raised. `inline` function code is also rendered invisible to debuggers or other source analysis tools.
 Clay's `inline` is intended primarily for trivial operator definitions rather than as the weaker code generation/linkage hint provided by C99 or C++'s `inline` modifiers.
 * `alias` functions evaluate their arguments using call-by-name semantics.
 In short, alias functions behave like C preprocessor macros without the hygiene or precedence issues.
 In detail: The caller, instead of evaluating the alias function's arguments and passing the values to the function, will pass the argument expressions themselves into the function as closure-like entities.
-Unlike actual [lambda expressions], references into the caller's scope from alias arguments are statically resolved.
+Unlike actual [lambda expressions](#lambdaexpressions), references into the caller's scope from alias arguments are statically resolved.
 Argument expressions are evaluated inside the alias function every time they are referenced.
-Alias functions are implicitly specialized on their source location and thus can use [compilation context operators] to query their source location and other compilation context information.
+Alias functions are implicitly specialized on their source location and thus can use [compilation context operators](#compilationcontextoperators) to query their source location and other compilation context information.